-The secondary department selected a goal of improving student's time management skills.
+The secondary department selected a goal of improving student's time management and social-emotional skills.
 The goal aligns with the state's emphasis on developing students' "soft skills" in addition to the academic skills needed for success after graduation.
 Monday through Thursday, all secondary students attend Pride, a 20-minute, end of the day period where time management is taught and reinforced by their teachers.
 Students are empowered to become more responsible for their schoolwork, grades, and organization.
 By making students more aware of the importance of time management and giving them the opportunity to practice it throughout the day and at home, it is hoped that they will be better prepared for college, training programs, or employment after graduation.
+The two improvement plans are outlined in the next section.